Hanxu-Hu/ADBS-CW/README.md

 # ADBS-CW

+## This is a toy in-memory database system I implement in the course ADBS

 The logic of capturing join condition is that, firstly join the left relation and right relation to get the joined relation by using the joinRelation() method in the JoinOperator class during query planning, then let the joined relation and the list of all comparison atoms